 BIOL 208 General Microbiology.
 Comprehensive survey of the biology of microorganisms, especially bacteria.
 Includes topics in growth, metabolism, physiology, taxonomy, ecology and biotechnology.
 Lecture and lab.
-Each semester.
 IAI CLS 905; NUR 905.
-Prerequisite: BIOL 197, 198 and 199, or 299 and CHEM 104 or 123.
-4 semester hours.
+Prerequisite: BIOL 193, CHEM 121.
+4 semester credit hours.
+Typically offered: Fall and Spring Terms.

 BIOL 216 Human Anatomy and Physiology I with Lab.
-A basic course in the biology of the human body including study of cell and tissue structure and function and energy concepts of the human.
-This is followed by a detailed presentation of the skeletal, muscular, integumentary and nervous system including the special senses.
-Correlated laboratory work.
-Prerequisite: one-year high school biology or one semester college biology and CHEM-105 or CHEM-111 or permission of instructor.
-(Three lecture hours and one three-hour laboratory weekly).
-IAI CLS 903; IAI NUR 903.
-4 semester hours.
+A basic course in the biology of the human body including study of cell and tissue structure and function, along with the energy concepts of the human.
+This is followed by a detailed presentation of the skeletal, muscular, integumentary, and nervous systems including the special senses.
+Laboratory work will be correlated with lecture material.
+Prerequisite: 1 year of high school biology and chemistry; CHEM 105 or CHEM 111 or permission of Division Chair. (three lecture hours and one three-hour lab weekly).
+4 semester credit hours.
+Life Science Core Elective.
+Typically offered: Fall Term.

 BIOL 217 Human Anatomy and Physiology II with Lab.
-A continuation of BIOL-216 with detailed study of the structure and function of the circulatory, respiratory, digestive, excretory, endocrine, immune and reproductive systems with correlated laboratory work.
-Prerequisite: BIOL-216.
-(Three lecture hours and one three-hour laboratory weekly).
-IAI CLS 904; IAI NUR 904.
-4 semester hours.
+A continuation of BIOL 216 with detailed study of structure and function of the circulatory, respiratory, digestive, excretory, endocrine, immune and reproductive systems, with correlated laboratory activities.
+Prerequisite: BIOL 216. (three lecture hours and one three-hour lab weekly).
+4 semester credit hours.
+Life Science Core Elective.
+Typically offered: Spring Term.

 BIOL 221 Field Biology.
 Concentrated course of field experiences in life sciences: collection, identification, and ecological study of organisms in natural habitats.
 Special fees determined by location of fieldwork.
-3 semester hours.
+3 semester credit hours.